polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/front-end.md

   useEffect(() => {
     let unsubscribe;

-    // Polkadot-JS API query to the `proofs` storage item in our module.
+    // Polkadot-JS API query to the `proofs` storage item in our pallet.
     // This is a subscription, so it will always get the latest value,
     // even if it changes.
-    api.query.templateModule
+    api.query.templatePallet
       .proofs(digest, result => {
         // Our storage item returns a tuple, which is represented as an array. setOwner(result[0].toString());